junxit/us-congress-bills-111/metadata.md

 - 2009-02-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 323 - 95 (Roll no. 76).(text: CR 2/23/2009 H1617)
 - 2009-02-25 — Received in the Senate.
 - 2009-03-12 — Read twice and referred to the Committee on Environment and Public Works.
+- 2009-05-14 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2009-07-20 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-53.
+- 2009-07-20 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-53.
+- 2009-07-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 118.